-- If positive, what are common approaches for successful volunteer programs at other NGOs? - What are the most successful volunteer programs doing relative to recruitment, training, management, recognition?
-The Global The Glob - What opportunities are there for skills-based volunteering?
+- What is the common perception of volunteerism? - If positive, what are common approaches for successful volunteer programs at other NGOs? - What are the most successful volunteer programs doing relative to recruitment, training, management, recognition? - What opportunities are there for skills-based volunteering?